build-on-aws/content/tutorials/building-multi-region-disaster-recovery-for-amazon-appstream2.0/index.md

 5. Replace **okta**, **oktaLondon**, **eu-west-2**, **0123456789** and **eu-central-1** with values that match your environment.

 6. Edit your Okta user assignments to use the Okta role created in step 8.4.
-    Log in into your Okta admin console.
+    Log into your Okta admin console.
 From the left panel, select **Application** \> **Application**.
     Select the Application, In this blog it is called AppStream Primary, Select **Assignments**, Edit (pencil icon), Select the correct Role, in my account it is called “oktarole”, edit the users domain (@as2.local) in the UserName field to match the Amazon AppStream 2.0 fleet domain, if needed and **Save.** Repeat for DR region.